How to submit your Estonian company’s annual report (without an accountant)

 Note that every Estonian company owner does have at least one business expense from the start.
-You paid to establish the company and, if you are residing outside Estonia, then you likely also paid for a virtual office and contact person.
+You paid to establish the company and, if you are residing outside Estonia, then you likely also paid for a virtual office.
 You could legitimately expense that to the company.
 However, that would mean the company should present those expenses in the annual report.
 You should leave these expenses you paid for from your own pocket out of the report though if you want to use the free advice here.

 Both myself and Ivar, the founder of Unicount, have each gone through the annual report submitting process separately on the Estonian Business Register and we noticed slight inconsistencies in our experiences, as well as a few bugs and mistranslations on the English side, which we’ve reported in the hope they will be fixed.
 To be fair, the user interface is OK for Estonian-speaking accountants and there’s just never really been an expectation that anyone else would use it.

 So if anything in this guide doesn’t match your experience or is still confusing then let us know then we can investigate and update this article.
 As with all our advice here at Unicount, we love to write it in collaboration with our readers because we are all entrepreneurs figuring these things out together.

 As mentioned, I have a microbusiness that has never traded, has no employees, no revenue, no expenses, no expenses, no registered share capital, nada.
 I registered it in June last year and haven’t yet needed it, but I will do it in future.
 So it’s perfect for this example.